-Google seems to have exciting set of features in their ML offering.
-Wll, at least according to the marketing materials.
+Google has exciting set of features in their ML offering.

 When going to the Google Cloud console, the product looks similar to what competitors have.
 The user interface is the cleanest by far.

-During the notebook creation Vertex AI makes it clear that all computing instances have GPU capability, which might be their way to differentiate from competitors.
+During the notebook creation Vertex AI makes it clear that all computing instances have GPU capability.
+Google developed Tensor Processing Units are also available.

-The whole workflow seems to be thought through and strucutred in a systematic way.
+The whole workflow is thought through and strucutred in a systematic way.
 Google is a step ahead especially with the adoption of container technology.

 Explainable AI functionality could be worth further exploration.